tobtobtob/MC-MPC/README.md

 `split` is a tool for splitting directed graphs' connected components into different files

 `mc-mpc-solver` solves minimum-cost minimum path cover in a graph by solving minimum flow

+`generator` is a generator tool for randomized k-path graphs

+`util` contains common helper functions used by other programs